C3 Condensed Matter Major Option

 Reading material and vacation exercises for students considering taking C3 in 2014/15 can be found here.

-Solutions to the vacation problems will be posted in September.
+Solutions to the vacation problems here.

 - Symmetry.
 Crystal structure, reciprocal lattice, Brillouin zones — general treatment for non-orthogonal axes.
 X-ray, neutron and electron diffraction.
 Disordered materials.